© Crown copyright 2021

 Providers are best placed to design individual visiting arrangements that take account of the needs of their residents and what is possible within the layout and facilities within the home.
 In this context, the provider must develop a dynamic risk assessment that assesses how the care home can best manage visits safely, and how this is delivered.

 This dynamic risk assessment should consider relevant factors relating to the rights and wellbeing of the residents.
-It may be appropriate or necessary for providers to apply different rules for different residents or categories of resident, based on an assessment of risk of contracting COVID-19 in relation to such residents, as well as the potential benefits of visits to them.
+Any risk assessment should follow the CQC regulatory framework around providing person centred care.
+It may also be appropriate or necessary for providers to apply different rules for different residents based on an assessment of risk of contracting COVID-19 in relation to such residents, as well as the potential benefits of visits to them.
+The risk assessment should consider the need to enable essential care giver visits described in section 2.2 below.
 This is further explained in the advice for providers when taking visiting decisions for particular residents or groups of residents section below.

 The risk assessment should also consider factors relating to the layout, facilities and other issues around the care home – to help determine:

-where visiting will happen – outdoors or in COVID-secure indoor rooms, the rooms in which visiting will happen, where and how visitors might be received on arrival at the home to avoid mingling with other visitors, staff or residents etc
+where visiting will happen – including the rooms or outdoor spaces in which visiting will happen, where and how visitors might be received on arrival at the home to avoid mingling with other visitors, staff or residents

 the precautions that will be taken to prevent infection during visits (including PPE use and hand washing)